Norwood procedure: History

 First ever series of documented Norwood procedures were performed by Dr. William Imon Norwood between 1979 and 1981.
 Dr. Norwood was an American physician who completed his fellowship in cardiothoracic pediatric surgery at Boston Children's Medical Center (BCMC), Boston Massachusetts.
 During his time at BCMC he became interested in the most complex congenital heart defects, particularly HLHS.
-Under direct supervision of his program mentor Dr. Aldo Castanedo, he performed and later perfected what would become the three stage Norwood palliation.
+Under direct supervision of his program mentor Dr. Aldo Castañeda, he performed and later perfected what would become the three stage Norwood palliation.
 After successful publication of his work in 1981, Dr. Norwood joined the Project Hope stationed in Krakow, Poland.
 There, he continued to develop and refine his work: he was responsible for Poland's first ever Fontan procedure in a patient with single ventricle pathology.